Cameron Dantzler: New Orleans Saints

 On September 20, 2023, Dantzler signed with the practice squad of the New Orleans Saints.
 He was signed to the active roster on November 21.
 Dantzler was waived on January 1, 2024.

 San Antonio Brahmas

 On April 10, 2024, Dantzler signed with the San Antonio Brahmas of the United Football League (UFL).
 He was placed on the suspended list on April 16.

 Hamilton Tiger-Cats

 On September 23, 2024, Dantzler signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 He was released from the team's practice roster on October 26.

 Memphis Showboats

 On February 3, 2025, Dantzler signed with the Memphis Showboats of the United Football League (UFL).

 Miami Dolphins

 On August 19, 2025, Dantzler signed with the Miami Dolphins.
 He was released on August 26 as part of final roster cuts.

+Louisville Kings

+On January 12, 2026, Dantzler was allocated to the Louisville Kings of the United Football League (UFL).